sgascoin/Antarctic-iceberg-video/README.md

 # Antarctic Iceberg Video

-This video shows Antarctic icebergs that are named and tracked by the [U.S. National Ice Center](https://usicecenter.gov/Products/AntarcIcebergs) (2014-2023)
+This video shows Antarctic icebergs that are named and tracked by the [U.S. National Ice Center](https://usicecenter.gov/Products/AntarcIcebergs) (2014-2023).
+The circle diameter is proportional to the iceberg size.
+I labelled only the largest ones.

 My code to generate the video from USNICE files is also available ([notebook](Antarctic-iceberg-video.ipynb)).